umami-hep/umami/docs/development.md

 second entry also has two names for the entry, one has a `tf2~` in front.
 This is *important* for the following part, so please add this here.
 After adapting the config file, you need to tell VSCode where to find it.
 This can be set in the `settings.json` of VSCode.
 You can find/open it in
 VSCode when pressing `Ctrl + Shift + P` and start typing `settings`.
 You will find the option `Preferences: Open Settings (JSON)`.
 When selecting this, the config json file of VSCode is opened.
-There you need to add the following line with the path of your ssh config file added.
+There you need to add the following line with the path of your ssh config file added (if the config is in the default path `~/.ssh/config`, you don't need to add this).

 ```json
 "remote.SSH.configFile": "<path>/<to>/<ssh_config>",